ebkr/r2modmanPlus/README.md

 ### 3.0.27
 - "Property join of null" error has now been resolved.
 - Prevents mods failing to install dependencies if BepInEx isn't resolved to be installed first.

-### 3.0.26
-- Fixed error thrown related to libraryfolders.vdf not being parsed.

-### 3.0.25
-- Installed mod list now has sort filters.
-- Thunderstore mod list can be updated via settings.
-No more having to restart!
-- Deprecated mod labels are now shown on the installed tab.
-- Configs can be sorted by last updated.
-- Exports with disabled mods are now properly disabled on import.
-- Other minor bug fixes.

 ## Screenshots